South Wales Metro: Development

 After the Welsh Government, supported by parties including a CBP team led by Mark Barry, lobbied at Westminster for the extension of the Great Western Main Line electrification programme west to Swansea, and north into the South Wales Valleys, Barry developed a more detailed blueprint plan for Cardiff.
 After internal consultation, this was submitted by CBP to the Welsh Government's Business Minister Edwina Hart in December 2012.
-The scheme proposed a £200 million investment in a Cardiff cross-rail scheme based on trams, between St Mellons in the east via Cardiff Central, south into Cardiff Bay, north to Coryton, converting a number of Valley Lines heavy rail routes to light rail, and a new route north-west via Ely and Radyr Court to the M4 motorway near Creigiau.
+The scheme proposed a £200 million investment in a Cardiff Crossrail scheme based on trams, between St Mellons in the east via Cardiff Central, south into Cardiff Bay, north to Coryton, converting a number of Valley Lines heavy rail routes to light rail, and a new route north-west via Ely and Radyr Court to the M4 motorway near Creigiau.

 From Autumn 2012, Barry led the private sector Metro Consortium, with the common aim of promoting the South Wales Metro project, which included representatives from Capita, Jones Lang LaSalle, The Urbanists and Steer Davies Gleave.
 They produced a further interim report, "A Cardiff City Region Metro: transform | regenerate | connect" published in February 2013.

 Hart then commissioned Barry to lead a more detailed analysis of the potential benefits: The Metro Impact Study of October 2013.
 This more substantive report concluded that an initial £1 billion investment in an integrated metro transport network for South East Wales could, within 30 years, add 420,000 people to the network, create 7,000 new jobs and invest an additional £4 billion into the regional economy.

 In October 2013, after Barry had submitted his report to Hart at the end of summer 2013, the Business Minister endorsed the report.
 She allocated £62 million for phase one of the scheme to improve bus and rail links, including rail infrastructure improvements, station upgrades, park and ride schemes, bus corridors, and walking and cycling schemes.
 She also set up a working group to examine detailed proposals for the potential subsequent stages of the Cardiff Capital Region Metro system.

+In 2024, Barry documented his recollections of the advocacy and development of the Cardiff Capital Region (or South Wales) Metro from 2010-2024, in his book, How to build a Metro.